Informfully/Documentation/docs/source/server.rst

 The client can ``subscribe`` to a publication to get the necessary data and copy it into its own local Minimongo database.
 The local database is updated automatically, always reflecting the most current changes.

-The files for the Meteor Publications are in the folder ``imports/api/server/publications`` and are split into files according to the related collections in MongoDB.
+The files for the Meteor Publications are in the folder ``backend/imports/api/server/publications`` and are split into files according to the related collections in MongoDB.
 These functions define what data will be synchronized to the client when it subscribes to one of the publications.

-`List of Meteor Publications: <https://informfully.readthedocs.io/en/latest/publications.html>`_
+`List of Meteor Publications <https://informfully.readthedocs.io/en/latest/publications.html>`_

 Meteor Methods
 --------------